» Rat Guide » Health Guide » Care Guide » Medication Guide » Breeding Guide

 Examine both ears for comparison.

 Examine for changes in the appearance of the pinna.
-Cauliflower shaped pinna may indicated auricular chondritis.
+Cauliflower shaped pinna may indicate auricular chondritis.
 A brown or black crumbling exudate may indicate mites (notoedres or sarcopetes).
 A purulent exudate or sweet smell may indicate the presence of bacteria or yeast.
 Examine canal and structures surrounding the ear for presence of neoplasia (e.g., polyps in canal, Zymbal’s gland tumors at base of ear near jaw).

 Otoscopic exam to rule out otitis media.